koch-tobias/master-thesis/README.md

 - zy
 - zz

-After adding all files you can specify some settings in the src/config.yaml file, which are:
+After adding all files, you can specify some of the following settings in the src/config.yaml file:
 - binary_column and multiclass_column: Names of the label columns
 - binary_label_1, binary_label_0: The labels for the binary classification
-- keep_modules: Modules, which should be kept
+- keep_modules: Modules which should be kept
-- relevant_features: The features which should be kept
+- relevant_features: Features which should be kept

-After that, run the **label.py** file which you can find here: </br>
+Then, run the **label.py** file which you can find here: </br>
 master-thesis/  </br>
 ├─ src/ </br>
 │  ├─ deployment/ </br>
 │  │  ├─ data_prelabeling.py </br>

 This file executes the following steps:
-- **Data Preparation**: Keep only vehicle parts from relevant modules.
-All parent folders and not needed modules are removed
+- **Data Preparation**: Keep only the vehicle parts from the relevant modules.
+All parent folders and not needed modules are removed.
-- **Feature Selection**: Keep only the features, defined as relevant in the config file, which should be used for training the models
+- **Feature Selection**: Keep only the features defined as relevant in the config file, which should be used for training the models.
-- **Add label columns**: Add and initialize the label columns  ("Relevant fuer Messung" with "Nein" and "Einheitsname" with "Dummy")
+- **Add label columns**: Add and initialize the label columns. ("Relevant fuer Messung" with "Nein" and "Einheitsname" with "Dummy")
-- **Prelabeling**: Use the trained models to identify the relevant car parts and classify a uniform name ("Einheitsname") for each relevant car part
+- **Prelabeling**: Use the trained models to identify the relevant car parts and classify a uniform name ("Einheitsname") for each relevant car part.

 After these steps, the prelabeled datasets are stored in the folder "pre_labeled".
-**Now please check carefully if the samples are labeled correctly.** If not, you have to correct this manually.
+**Now please check if the samples are labeled correctly.** If not, you have to correct the labels manually.
-This is a critical part, because incorrectly labeled data can lead to a significant drop in the model performance!
+This is a critical part, because incorrectly labeled data can lead to a significant drop in the model performance.
 As an assistance to correctly label the datasets and to quickly detect possible errors, a checklist with all vehicles and the determined relevant components is available in the data folder.

 After reviewing the pre-labeled datasets, move them to the "data/labeled" folder.

-### Generate the training data
+### Generate the Training Data

-To generate a new training, validation, and testsplit for training the models, you can run the data preprocessing pipeline using the file **data_preprocessing.py** which can be found here: </br>
+To generate a new training, validation, and test split for training the models, you can run the data preprocessing pipeline using the file **data_preprocessing.py**, which can be found here: </br>
 master-thesis/  </br>
 ├─ src/ </br>
 │  ├─ data_preprocessing_pipeline/ </br>